- Implement the Optimizely snippet with a CMS or e-commerce platform

 On the next page,select the template file from the shortcut menu on the right, something like template_xx.html.
 This loads up the HTML code for your Volusion store.

 Paste the Optimizely code snippet right after the <head> tag near the top of the code in Volusion's template editor.

 Click Save.
 Once you have added the snippet correctly, you can check the implementation by navigating to your website and viewing the source code.
 If the Optimizely snippet is located between the <head> and </head> tags, then you are good to go!

-The Optimizely App has been removed from The Shopify store, as changes to Shopify made tracking revenue available only to certain users.
-This will not affect current users of the app (so they do not need to change anything), though no new users can use it.
+The Optimizely by Upsell app is available from the Shopify store.
+Changes to Shopify had made tracking revenue available only to certain users when using the previous Optimizely app with Shopify.
+The now available app by Upsell (a third-party developer) makes revenue tracking available to all Shopify plans.
+This will not affect current users of the previous Optimizely app (so they do not need to change anything), though no new users can use it.